shanielh/broccoli-swig/README.md

         return tree;
     };

-Currently there is no support for layout because of swig-filter #1 issue.
+Currently there is no support for layout because of [broccoli-filter #1 issue](https://github.com/joliss/broccoli-filter/pull/1).